phantom-voltage/popo/README.md

 5. ~~Add jumping animation~~
 6. Figure out how combat should work.
   * Y's has simple run into enemies combat, which actually goes along with roguelike move to attack.
+7. Generalize rain function to handle ALL background sprites.
+This is rather simple, but I'm going to watch anime now and do other shit.
+All background sprites should have the same animation, let's say 4.
+Then just cycle given that sprites starting frame.
+Maybe define each type's starting frame in the beginning of the code.

 ###Notes: